Medical Recruiting Insights

 Adaptive Medical Partners is leading the way for physician recruiting; in both placement and thought leadership, we are industry pioneers.

-President of The Association of Staff Physician Recruiters Discusses the Physician Shortage
+President of The Association For Advancing Physician and Provider Recruitment Discusses the Physician Shortage

 Guest Blog Post Series #3

-Today we visit with Frank Gallagher, Board Chair/President of the Association of Staff Physician Recruiters (ASPR) as well as a Senior Physician Recruiter with Christiana Care Health System.
+Today we visit with Frank Gallagher, Board Chair/President of the Association For Advancing Physician and Provider Recruitment (formerly ASPR) as well as a Senior Physician Recruiter with Christiana Care Health System.
 In our visit with Frank, we get his take on the shortage as a recruiter with a large health system.

 AMP: In your opinion, what are the top three factors contributing to the physician shortage?